-Taizé Evening Prayer on third Wednesdays
+Taizé Evening Prayer on second Wednesdays

 Candlelight, periods of silence and music from harp and flute mark the Taizé-style evening prayer offered at 6:30 p.m. on the third Wednesday each month at PEACE Lutheran Church.